 A real-world view: How expired certificates can cause service downtime and financial losses

 Website downtime can have severe financial implications for businesses and organizations.
-According to recent studies, the average cost of a single minute of downtime is estimated to range from $5,600 to $9,000.
+According to a 2024 study, the average cost of a single minute of downtime has grown from $5,600 to around $9,000.

-To shine a light on the importance of proactively monitoring your company’s Certificate Inventory to avoid costly downtime, we’ve compiled a list of high-profile companies whose oversights unfortunately led to big losses.
+To shine a light on the importance of proactively monitoring your company’s certificate inventory in order to avoid costly downtime, we’ve compiled a list of high-profile companies whose oversights unfortunately led to big losses.

 a) Shopify: An expired root certificate made its way into a staging environment, risking a production deployment.
 Fortunately, a deployment freeze prevented it from reaching the live environment.